iaxat/crypnot/README.md

 The project will provide option to user with encryting a text file or just plain text format.
 This project will also encrypt Image.

-This project will use the
+This project will use the python crytography library for the encrytion.